What No One Ever Tells You About AI

 Nobody tells you anything.

-GPT is a couple months out of date.
+GPT is at lease a couple months out-of-date.
 Perplexity is real time.

 GPT4 has some cool things, a link reader, so that Instead of switching between websites, scrolling, selecting, cutting, and pasting content into a GPT query, with GPT4 you can paste a URL/s into the prompt.
 GPT4 will consider the content behind the URL when answering.